 Having workers who are satisfied with their jobs and thus less likely to leave is far from the only benefit that employers can reap by allowing some of their employees to telecommute.
-A recent study by Stanford University found that teleworkers outperformed in-office workers by 15 percent both in quantity and quality of work produced.
+A study by Stanford University found that teleworkers outperformed in-office workers by 15 percent both in quantity and quality of work produced.

 In addition to reducing real estate and other overhead costs, teleworkers can boost a company's bottom line because they're often willing to work longer hours, and they use fewer sick days.
 Employing teleworkers also broadens the labor pool, enabling employers to hire talented workers whose disabilities, age or roles as primary caregivers may make it difficult to come into the office every day.